Difunta Correa

-The Deceased Correa (in Spanish La Difunta Correa) is a semi-pagan legendary figure in folk-religion, for which a number of people in Argentina and Chile, especially among the popular classes, feel a great devotion.
-It has spread, in a limited way, to neighbouring countries such as Uruguay.
-Every year since its inception in 1840, miracles are said to have occurred at the shrine of La Difunta Correa, and thousands of people have visited there to pay their respects.
+The Deceased Correa (Spanish: La Difunta Correa) is a semi-pagan legendary figure in folk Catholicism in Argentina and Chile, whose devotees come from the popular classes.
+The legend has spread in a limited way to neighbouring countries such as Uruguay.
+Every year since its origins in 1840, miracles are said to have occurred at the shrine of La Difunta Correa, which has become a pilgrimage site.
 The shrine is situated in the small town of Vallecito, 1160 km from Buenos Aires and 63 km from the city of San Juan.

-Birth of a popular saint
+Origins

-According to popular legend, the husband of Deolinda Correa was forcibly recruited around the year 1840, during the Argentine civil wars.
-When he became sick, he was abandoned by the Montoneras [partisans].
+According to popular legend, the husband of Deolinda Correa was forcibly recruited around the year 1840, during the Argentine Civil Wars.
+When he became sick, he was abandoned by the Montoneras (partisans).
 In an attempt to reach her sick husband, Deolinda took her baby and followed the tracks of the Montoneras through the desert of San Juan Province.
 When her supplies ran out, she died.
 Her body was found days later by gauchos who were driving cattle through.
 They were astonished when they saw the dead woman's baby was still alive, feeding from her "miraculously" ever-full breast.
 The men buried her body in present-day Vallecito in the Caucete Department of San Juan, and took her baby with them.

+Although the Church—and in particular the Archdiocese of San Juan—has long viewed the popular cult of the Difunta Correa with suspicion, it recently announced in May 2026 that, in collaboration with the Héctor Domingo Arias Institute of Regional and Argentine History, which is part of the Faculty of Philosophy at the National University of San Juan (NUSJ), they have launched an investigation to determine whether this popular figure actually existed.

+The primary objective of both the Church and the National University of San Juan is to determine, by cross-referencing reliable documentary sources, the historical veracity of the myth of Deolinda Correa and to subject this myth—which has been rooted in the region’s oral tradition for over a century and draws millions of faithful to her shrine in Vallecito—to scientific and religious scrutiny.

+Oral tradition holds that the child who miraculously survived his mother was named Baudilio Bustos Correa.
+During their research, historians found an 1865 advertisement in the newspaper El Zonda in which a man named Baudilio Bustos Correa, who lived near Plaza 25 de Mayo in the capital of San Juan, was selling a property before moving to Córdoba.
+Researchers are attempting to determine whether this is indeed the son of the popular figure and, in doing so, to identify descendants who can provide information that brings them closer to the truth and thus confirms that the Difunta Correa truly existed.